TerminiUsMag/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A Basic Console Tic Tac Toe Game written by me in one hour!
+A Basic C# Console Tic Tac Toe Game written in Visual Studio by me in one hour!